BernhardPosselt/pf2e-kingmaker-tools/README.md

 # PFRPG 2e: Kingdom Building, Camping & Weather

-This module ships all OGL licensed rules to run the Kingdom, Camping and Weather rule systems for the most popular adventure for PFRPG.
+This module ships all OGL licensed rules to run the Kingdom, Camping and Weather rule systems for the most popular adventure for PFRPG 2e.

+**Documentation is included in a journal inside FoundryVTT!**

 ## Licensing